Guidelines for confirmation of candidature - higher degree by research

-- Advising probationary candidate of responsibilities as outlined in Regulation 5.1
+- Advising probationary candidate within 6mths of candidature of responsibilities as outlined in Regulation 5.1

-- Meeting with candidate to discuss progress and / or any issues they may face preparing for confirmation
+- Meeting with candidate at 6mths to discuss progress and / or any issues they may face preparing for their Confirmation of Candidature

-- Providing probationary candidate with feedback and guidance in preparing for confirmation
+- Providing probationary candidate with feedback and guidance in both the written and oral presentations required for confirmation

-- Advising probationary candidate of readiness to undertake confirmation process
+- Advising probationary candidate of readiness in preparation, knowledge and capacity to undertake confirmation process

 - Supporting the probationary candidate in any changes / revisions to their confirmation documentation and / or presentation